 If you’ve been looking for a dairy-free butter or a butter substitute for your dairy-free baking, I hope this post has helped you find some options for your recipe.

-Try your recipe with whatever you have on hand or try it over time with a few different of these options to find what you like best.
 It may be that you love coconut oil for one type of cookies, and vegan butter for another.
 There are plenty of options available, so try some of these out and see what you love!

 Love this post?
 You might enjoy some of these other posts related to dairy-free substitutes!